How we shortlist applicants varies across specialty, but we often ask you to complete self-assessment forms as part of the process.

 Information governance regulations state that you must not allow any patient-identifiable data (PID) to be moved away from the designated (usually clinical) area.

-As such, you must ensure none of the documentation you use at interview (for example, details of case reports and audits) contain information which could be used to identify patients.
+As such, you must ensure none of the documentation you use at self assessment or interview (for example, details of case reports and audits) contain information which could be used to identify patients.
 This would be a breach of patient confidentiality.
 This includes hospital or NHS identity (ID) numbers.

 All such patient-identifiable data must be redacted.